 What is genital herpes?

-Genital herpes is a sexually transmitted infection (STI), which has existed for thousands of years.
-The infection is often feared and misunderstood, so it is important for you to have accurate information.
-Genital herpes is caused by the Herpes Simplex Virus (HSV).
+Herpes is a sexually transmitted infection (STI), which has existed for thousands of years.
+Herpes is often misunderstood, so it is important to have accurate information.
+Herpes is caused by the Herpes Simplex Virus (HSV).
 There are two types of the Herpes Simplex Virus: Herpes Simplex Type 1 (HSV-1) and Herpes Simplex Type 2 (HSV-2).
 HSV-1 or oral herpes most commonly causes cold sores or fever blisters in and near the mouth.
-HSV-1 accounts for one-third of new cases of genital herpes and is transmitted during oral-genital sex.
+HSV-1 also accounts for one-third of new cases of genital herpes and is transmitted during oral-genital sex.
 HSV-2 causes lesions in the genital area and is responsible for two-thirds of new genital infections.
-It is very rarely the cause of oral infections.
+HSV-2 is only very rarely the cause of oral infections.

-The word herpes is derived from the Greek word "herpein" which means "to creep."
-This may refer to the unique ability of all herpes viruses to set up a lifelong presence in the body by traveling up the nerve pathways after an initial infection.
+All herpes viruses to set up a lifelong presence in the body by traveling up the nerve pathways after an initial infection.
 The herpes virus remains in a dormant state in the nerve roots for long periods of time.
 A variety of triggers, such as prolonged exposure to bright sunlight, fever, menstruation, stress and localized skin trauma, can cause the Herpes Simplex Virus to reawaken.
-This process will lead to a recurrence of symptoms or a more actively contagious state without recognizable symptoms (known as asymptomatic or silent shedding).
+This process can lead to a recurrence of symptoms or a more actively contagious state without recognizable symptoms (known as asymptomatic or silent shedding).

 Is it common?